Get Free Consult

 The more often similar attacks happen on the property, the more ridiculous and useless that defense becomes.

 Thankfully, the Ball family seems to be getting support in their pursuit of justice.
-They’re already in the process of suing the Lakeview Apartments for the death of their son, and the injuries that may leave their daughter with only one useable arm.
+They’re already in the process of suing the Lakeview Apartments for the death of their son, and the injuries that may leave their daughter with only one usable arm.

 Lots other families affected by gun violence in Georgia are not so aware of their rights, however.
 If your family has been victimized while living in a complex with a history of crime, reach out to The Stoddard Firm to learn about your options.